Information about all of our events

 Music at the PCAA

-We offer around six chamber music concerts during the year from high class musicians.
-These concerts are usually subsidised by Chamber Music Scotland, enabling us to charge less for tickets.
+We offer around six concerts during the year from high class musicians.
+Classical concerts are usually subsidised by Chamber Music Scotland and the Tunnell Trust, enabling us to charge less for tickets.
+One or two concerts a year are traditional, folk, jazz or popular music.

 Please click here for details of upcoming concerts